 (f) all other expenditure lawfully incurred by the Board in the exercise or performance of its functions.

-[Section 18 amended by No. 6 of 1998 s.
+[Section 18 amended: No. 6 of 1998 s.
 10(2).]

 19. Temporary investment of moneys

 Moneys standing to the credit of the Fund may, until required by the Board for the purposes of this Act, be temporarily invested or dealt with by the Board in such manner as the Treasurer approves.